German corvette Emden

-Emden (F266) is the seventh ship of the Braunschweig-class corvette of the German Navy.
+Emden (F266) is the seventh ship of the of the German Navy.

 Developments

-The K130 Braunschweig class (sometimes Korvette 130) is Germany's newest class of ocean-going corvettes.
+The Braunschweig class is Germany's newest class of ocean-going corvettes.
 Five ships have replaced the of the German Navy.

 They feature reduced radar and infrared signatures ("stealth" beyond the s) and will be equipped with two helicopter UAVs for remote sensing.
 Recently, the German Navy ordered a first batch of two UMS Skeldar V-200 systems for the use on the Braunschweig-class corvettes.
 The hangar is too small for standard helicopters, but the pad is large enough for Sea Kings, Lynx, or NH-90s, the helicopters of the German Navy.

 The German Navy has ordered the RBS-15 Mk4 in advance, which will be a future development of the Mk3 with increased range —400 km— and a dual seeker for increased resistance to electronic countermeasures.
 The RBS-15 Mk3 has the capability to engage land targets.

 In October 2016 it was announced that a second batch of five more corvettes is to be procured from 2022 to 2025.
 The decision was in response to NATO requirements expecting Germany to provide a total of four corvettes at the highest readiness level for littoral operations by 2018, and with only five corvettes just two can be provided.

 In September 2017, the German Navy commissioned the construction of five more corvettes in a consortium of North German shipyards.
 Lürssen will be the main contractor in the production of the vessels.
 The contract is worth around 2 billion euros.
 In April 2018, the German government announced the specific arrangements under which the five new K130s would be built.